ALIVEcorp/SoloS/readme.md

 Usage
 -----
-To use Singular in an AI system:
+To use SoloS in an AI system:
 1. Define the relevant AgentStates and valid transitions for your agent
 2. Create an instance of the AgentStateMachine, providing a unique agent ID, session ID, and cryptographic key pair
 3. As the agent runs, use the `transitionTo` method to execute state changes, providing the destination state and associated action/metadata